TanvirArjel/SolidPrinciples/InterfaceSegregationPrinciple/README.md

 ﻿# Interface Segregation Principle
-This principle stated that:
+This principle states that:

- ***Not client should be forced to implenment a method that it does not use or not relevant to it.***
+ >***Not client should be forced to implenment a method that it does not use or not relevant to it.***

  ## Bad Design
  According to the **Interface Segregation Principle**, the following code is a bad design.